-Most of us could instantly recognise if our tyre gains a puncture; the tyre instantly deflates, the pressure is rapidly lost and the quality of driving declines.
+Most of us could instantly recognise if our tyre gains a puncture; the tyre deflates quickly, the pressure is rapidly lost and the quality of driving declines.
 A slow puncture, however, may not exhibit these problems immediately, but could still be compromising your vehicle significantly.
 In this article, we’re going to discuss what a slow puncture is, how to spot it and the safest way to fix it.

 What is a slow puncture?

 A slow puncture is a type of puncture where the tyre loses air at a very slow rate.
 Though the dangers of a slow puncture aren’t as immediate as a regular tyre puncture, a slow puncture is much harder to detect and will eventually evolve into a serious loss of tyre pressure if it’s not addressed.

 A slow puncture can be caused by the following:

 - A sharp object piercing the tyre, such as rusty nails or sharp rocks.

 - Forceful impact on the tyre, which could be caused by going over bumpy roads or potholes at high speeds.

 - A faulty tyre valve slowly allowing air to seep out.

 There are several indicators to look out for.

 - If you are driving and feel your steering wheel vibrating, this may be a result of a slow puncture.
 When your tyre loses air, it also loses balance.
 This misbalance will cause your steering wheel to vibrate, especially at high speeds.